jxdu/learngit/readme.txt

-Git is a version control system.
+Git is a distributed version control system.
-Git is free software.
+Git is free software under the GPL.
 This is a modification.
 This is the second modification.
 Hi, I modified you third time.